-Montane engineers innovative, lightweight, breathable clothing and equipment for endurance sports and activities in extreme environments
+Innovative, lightweight, breathable clothing and equipment for endurance sports and activities in extreme environments

-The first to truly push the limits of single layer mountain clothing with the Extreme Smock and then, later realising the true value of windproof clothing, creating the first super packable, windproof and breathable windshirt; The Featherlite Smock.
-The Featherlite was probably the most functional and innovative piece of windproof garment design since Fridtjof Nansen, whilst planning the first crossing of Greenland over 100 years ago, realised that the windproof-ness of garments was the secret to moving quickly and comfortably in the mountains.
+The first to truly push the limits of single layer mountain clothing with the Extreme Smock and then, later realising the true value of windproof clothing, creating the first super packable, windproof and breathable windshirt - the Featherlite Smock.
+The Featherlite Smock was probably the most functional and innovative piece of windproof garment design since Fridtjof Nansen, whilst planning the first crossing of Greenland over 100 years ago, realised that the windproof properties of a garment were the secret to moving quickly and comfortably in the mountains.

 The importance of functionality in garments and packs does not stop at product design alone.
-Fabric technology is critical to producing the best products, Montane works with the world's leading fabric suppliers to engineer new cutting edge materials that push the boundaries of what is possible with clothing, equipment and accessories in order to create the lightest, toughest and most functional products available on the market.
+Fabric technology is critical to producing the best products, Montane works with the world's leading fabric suppliers to engineer new cutting-edge materials that push the boundaries of what is possible with clothing, equipment and accessories in order to create the lightest, toughest and most functional products available on the market.

 Where are the contemporary limits of endurance?
 They are in ultras.
 Imagine this: you've run 256 miles across the frozen Canadian Yukon.
 You've experienced consistent -30C and felt the low of -40C, you're cold and alone and you still have 174 miles to go to the finish line....stay focused.
-In July you've ran 60 miles of toughest trails in the British Lake District, some of the cruelest terrain underfoot in Europe.
+In July you've run 60 miles of toughest trails in the British Lake District, some of the cruellest terrain underfoot in Europe.
 You've just left the warmth of a friendly checkpoint and as you step out into the cold pouring rain, peer into the darkness and contemplate the terrain ahead, you realise you have 40 miles left until the finish line.
 From the Montane Yukon Arctic Ultra to the Montane Lakeland 100, this is one of the main areas where we believe endurance is being tested to the absolute limit and where Montane products thrive.